haberdashPI/vscode-modal-keys/README.md

 `e` key in my configuration) then you delete the selection with `d` key.

 To better understand the difference, check out [Kakoune editor's documentation][8].
-ModalEdit extends VS Code with normal mode editing, so you have more or less the same capabilities as in Kakoune.
+ModalKeys extends VS Code with normal mode editing, so you have more or less the same capabilities as in Kakoune.

 ## Additional VS Code Commands

-ModalEdit adds few useful commands to VS Code's repertoire.
+ModalKeys adds few useful commands to VS Code's repertoire.
 They help you create more Vim-like workflow for searching and navigation.

 ### Switching between Modes